MichaelCurrin/code-cookbook/recipes/format-and-lint/editor-config.md

 And for VS Code, you need an extension.
 I would highly recommend the [EditorConfig](https://marketplace.visualstudio.com/items?itemName=EditorConfig.EditorConfig) extension as it is popular and I find it useful.

+You can even use that extension to generate config for you.
+Open the VS Code command prompt and run the _Generate .editorconfig_ command, or right-click in your root directory and select the option from the droplist.

 ### VS Code notes

 Without using editor config, VS Code already lets you choose the indent level and tabs/spaces handling.
 You cannot set by file type though.
 It can infer from the current file, this can be annoying when creating a new JS file example and the indent level is set to 4 spaces until you override it or type it that way.